Brqje/EngInventory/README.md

 **Q:** I have a non-English WoW client.
 Why don't I get similar categorization results as in your screenshots/video?
 **A:** EngInventory's categorization relies heavily on string search patterns, thus being localization dependent.
 It's the foundation of how the addon works.
 I could add localization handling for other languages, but I'd need massive input.

+**Q:** I've updated to a newer version, but item list categorization updates have no impact **A:** After updating, delete your setting files: \WTF\Account\ACCOUNTNAME\SavedVariables\EngInventory.lua and EngInventory.lua.bak

 **Q:** What about keyring support?
 **A:** Maybe in the future, but probably not.
 Normal keys are perfectly categorized in your keyring anyway, avoiding bag clutter.